 There's just one approved drug that does this, Orlistat.
 It inhibits lipase (one of those all-important enzymes the body is maintaining homeostasis for) so your stomach can only digest 2/3rds of the fats that enter your stomach.
 Instead of processing the other 1/3rd of fats, the body flushes them through the digestive track, resulting in uncontrollable oily diarrhea for 90% of users in the first year.
 Good times.

 The funny thing about these pills is that every single one says you'll lose weight "in combination with a balanced diet and exercise."
-Even giving these substances the kindest reading, they "boost" fat loss by 10-15% at most.
+So, in response to the question, “Do diet pills work?”, we’d say that even if we were to give these substances the kindest reading, at most they might "boost" fat loss by 10-15%.
 A healthy diet and exercise are doing the rest.
-I'd rather tighten up my nutrition and exercise by 10% than cheat that 10% with an expensive pill with dreadful side-effects.
+I'd rather tighten up my nutrition and exercise by 10% than cheat that 10% with an expensive pill with dreadful diet pills’ side-effects.

 So that's the state of modern diet pills.
 Pretty unimpressive.
-But there is a diet pill out there that truly works.
-It's a pesticide from the 1930's called dinitriphenol (DNP for short), and it is a helluva drug.
+So do any weight loss supplements actually work?
+There is a diet pill out there that truly works.
+It's a pesticide from the 1930's called dinitriphenol (DNP for short), and it is one helluva drug.
+If you’ve ever wondered whether diet pills are bad for you, just know that the DNP exemplifies this attribute like no other.
+It pretty much puts the other diet pills to shame as its adverse effects are at a completely new level.

 The substances we discussed above all try to tweak things at the digestive level.
 DNP actually changes the way your cells work.
 The molecular biology here is quite intense (dive in if you're feeling brave), but the overview is that DNP lets the protons in your mitochondria pass through the mitochondrial membrane without having to undergo ATP synthesis.
 Basically, your cells become much less efficient at producing energy, because the fuel for the reaction is leaking out through holes in the gas tank.